JasperWH/VZ89TE-SN_GCJA5-Air-Quality-Sensor/README.md

 - 0-12 μg/m3 Long term safe level
 - 35+ μg/m3 Shart term acceptable level however during a 24-hour period air is considered unhealthy and can cause issues for people with existing breathing issues such as asthma
 - 50+ μg/m3 Prolonged exposure to levels above can lead to serious health issues and premature mortality

+## Placement:
+Locate the monitor at head height and keep them away from [1]:
+- windows
+- doors
+- air supply openings
+Position the monitors over 50cm away from people as their exhaled breath contains CO2.
+If your monitor is too close it may give a misleadingly high reading.

 ## References:
 - [1] https://www.hse.gov.uk/ventilation/using-co2-monitors.htm#:~:text=The%20amount%20of%20CO2%20in,take%20action%20to%20improve%20it.